 Now *this* is how you go out like a boss.
 Against insurmountable odds, Butch and Sundance stick together to the end and go out firing.
 Friends forever.
 Where’s their Tumblr page?

-After a scene in which the characters just sit around in a diner shooting the shit – itself, radically different and cool in a way that changed the way people thought about how movies could be made – came this iconic scene, which made Tarantino pretty much on the spot and became one of the coolest and most oft imitated and parodied scenes in movie history.
+After a scene in which the characters just sit around in a diner shooting the breeze came this iconic scene, which made Tarantino an A-list name on the spot and instantly became one of the coolest and most oft-imitated scenes in movie history.
 This set the tone not only for the movie but for Tarantino’s whole career.

-“Yippee Ki Yay, motherfucker.”
+“Yippee Ki Yay, motherf—er.”
 And with that line, an action hero legend is born.
-The American cowboy all grown up.
+The American cowboy is all grown up.

 Quite simply, this is the greatest – and coolest – gunfight showdown scene in movie history.
 The music, the acting, the cinematography…they all create an absolutely unforgettable scene in which the tension is ratcheted up for almost five full minutes before it ends with a quick explosion of violence.
 The coolest threesome ever not involving a lady.

 This quick line sums up everything you need to know about Rocky’s heart and soul, which itself is the heart and soul of the Rocky franchise.
 He’s gotten his ass kicked so badly that he can’t even see anymore and instead of calling it a day he tells his trainer, Mick, to slice his hideous eye-lump open so that he can see again well enough to go out and start swinging even though there’s little to no hope of victory.

 25. The Final Gunfight – The Wild Bunch